opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 The aggregated time spent on a work package is shown in the work package details view.

-## Log time via time tracking button
+## Log time via the time tracking button

-Since OpenProject 13.0 you can also track time via the time tracking button.
-To do that select a work package you are working on and click on the **Time tracking button** to start tracking time .
+Staring OpenProject 13.0, you can also track time in real time using the start/stop time tracking button.
+To do this, navigate to a work package you are working on and click on the **Start time tracking button**.

 ![OpenProject start time tracking button](openproject_user_guide_time_tracking_button.png)

-Timer will start recording the time.
-You can stop it once you are done working on this work package.
-Timer button icon will also appear next to your avatar in the top right corner as a reminder in case you navigate away from the work package.
+This will start the time tracking timer for the current work package.
+A timer icon will also appear next to your avatar in the top right corner as a reminder in case you navigate away from the work package.

 ![OpenProject time tracking button in action](openproject_user_guide_time_tracking_button_records.png)

-Once you are done working you can stop tracking time by clicking the **Time tracking button** again.
-This will open a pop up window, which has pre-recorded the time spent.
-If you want to continue tracking time, click *Cancel* and the timer will continue tracking time spent.
-If you do not want to log time, click *Delete*.
-Clicking *Save* will log the time you have spent in the same way as if you had manually logged it.
+Once you are done working, you can stop tracking time by clicking the **Stop time tracking button**.
+This will open a pop up window with the recorded time spent based on the timer.
+You may correct or adjust this time manually if you wish.

+If you want to continue tracking time, click **Cancel** and the timer will continue running.
+If you do not want to log time, click **Delete**.
+Clicking **Save** will log the time the same as if you had manually logged it.

 ![OpenProject stop time tracking button](openproject_user_guide_time_tracking_button_stop.png)

-If you navigated away from the work package, in which you activated the **Time tracking button** you can easily stop by clicking on your avatar without having to look for the work package in question.
+If you navigate away from the work package in which you have a timer running, you can easily navigate back to it or stop the timer via the time tracking controls visible when you click on your avatar from anywhere in OpenProject.

 ![OpenProject_stop_tracking_from_avatar](openproject_user_guide_time_tracking_button_stop_avatar.png)